 Urolithiasis in children is an infrequent, yet bothersome issue.
-Active treatment indications are those of the adults, but paediatric population deserve a more gentle approach due to its special features.
+Active treatment indications are those of the adults, but pediatric population deserve a more gentle approach due to its special features.

-An expert faculty panel in paediatric stone treatment will discuss current indications and offer tricks and tips for both medical and surgical management of this particular subset of patients.
+An expert faculty panel in pediatric stone treatment will discuss current indications and offer tricks and tips for both medical and surgical management of this particular subset of patients.

-This session is organised by the EAU Section of Urolithiasis (EULIS) and the EAU Working group on Paediatric Urology (EWPU).
+This session is organized by the EAU Section of Urolithiasis (EULIS) and the EAU Working group on Pediatric Urology (EWPU).